What are Retargeting Ads on Facebook?

 Let’s take another example, suppose you own a store that sells home decor and you are planning to offer a discount on rugs and carpets.
 You would want to show an ad to all customers who have shown an interest in your rugs and carpets but abandoned their shopping carts.
 You can target anyone who’s looked at both your rugs and carpets AND the checkout page.
 This tells us that they viewed our products and are interested in them.
 To control ad costs or avoid showing the ad to customers who may have completed the purchase, you can exclude the people who have visited the Thankyou page.

-If you are targeting audience who visited specific pages on your website, the business manager allows you to further refine the audience by frequency and device.
+If you are targeting audiences who visited specific pages on your website, the business manager allows you to further refine the audience by frequency and device.

 The third option of targeting visitors by the amount of time spent would make more sense if you own an online publication or have a blog where you write about your products.
 Obviously, a higher the amount of time a spent on your site may indicate that the prospect may be more likely to subscribe to your publication or purchase your products.
 Let’s say that your website sells men’s health products.
 The articles on your website’s blog discuss many men’s health-related issues, you can target the prospects who have spent five minutes or more on a page, indicating a definite interest in the topic.